8BtS-A-to-IA/Console-Overhaul-TMI/README.md

 ## About
 The "Too Much Information" mod, or the "Player Stats" API, is mod which provides users and modders reliable in-game immediate access to a players' character statistics, such as health, shield, armor and even hitbox count.
 <br><br>

-T.M.I. achieves this by providing multiple generically interfaced methods for other mods to use and a (non-M.U.T. compatible) console command "COGetPlayersStat" for in-game users.<br> The methods provided allow a mod to query for a statistic based on its specific type, or--otherwise--query for a statistic with any type which returns the statistic as an object.
+T.M.I. achieves this by providing multiple generically interfaced methods for other mods to use and a (currently non-<abbr title="Multi-User Targeting">M.U.T.</abbr> compatible) console command "COGetPlayersStat" for in-game users.<br> The methods provided allow a mod to query for a statistic based on its specific type, or--otherwise--query for a statistic with any type which returns the statistic as an object.
 <br><br>
 The mod is not intended to, but may, be used outside of defining new console commands, the mod was specifically created so that it is possible to use a characters' statistic as a console command argument - broadening the capabilities of the console command.
 While it *is* possible to use the mod outside of a new console command context, it is *very heartedly recommended to not do so* and instead reference whatever statistic needed directly as the mod is--naturally--considerably slower than a direct reference.
 <br><br>